School Curriculum

 Forest Schools

-This year we will be welcoming Mrs Stanley back into the school as our New Forest school leader and who will continue to work with Mrs Negus.
+This term we will be welcoming Mrs Korina Horn into the school as our New Forest school leader and who will continue to work closely with Mrs Negus.

-Mrs Negus has run a very successful Forest Schools business for a number of years and we are very fortunate that she will continue to bring her wealth of experience, knowledge and passion for outdoor learning to the school.
+Mrs Negus, one of our KS1 teachers, had run a very successful Forest Schools business for a number of years and we are very fortunate that she will continue to bring her wealth of experience, knowledge and passion for outdoor learning through Forest schools alongside Mrs Horn.

 Forest Schools is more than just outdoor learning it is a way in which children and staff can interact in a friendly and relaxed way whilst developing their own interests in the outdoor world.
 Strong relationships, confidence and the ability to notice the things around them are key skills that children will develop during Forest Schools sessions.